zydou/arti/doc/Android.md

 There are also rough edges, which will hopefully get polished over time.
 Most of these should be explained below.

-This guide assumes you already have install Cargo and Android Studio (but not that you used both together).
+This guide assumes you already have installed Cargo and Android Studio (but not that you used both together).

 ## Installing the requirements